funtoo/dapper/README.md

 Also note the important `-s` option which specifies where squeezelite will look for dapper.
 In this case, it will look for dapper running on the same host (localhost) port 3483, which is the standard control port for the SqueezeBox protocol.

+## DSD Support

+If you are not planning to play back DSD files, you can safely skip this section.
+If you *are* planning to play back DSD, you will want to let dapper know whether your DAC supports DSD64.
+If it supports DSD64 via DOP, then ensure that MY_DAC_DOES_DOP is set to
+True in the code; otherwise False.

 Now that squeezelite is running, you can now start dapper:

 ```